BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 - parts with breakout boards available, such as by Sparkfun or Adafruit
 - parts available from many distributors, including JLC assembly (particularly basic parts), Mouser, and Digi-Key
 - parts with wide applicability
+- parts using footprints in the standard KiCad libraries, or in PCM libraries

 Parts that are poor candidates for inclusion are:
 - parts that cannot be sourced by individuals